AGAMPANDEYY/Akkiai_crew/README.md

 This branch updated on 17th Feb 2025.

-NEW UPDATE-- TEST-- Seperated /chat and /upsert endpoints and no push from chat endpoint (only fetch from RAG)
+NEW UPDATE-- TEST-- Added RAG retrieved data push to Supabase DB.

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others